wilddeer/Peppermint/README.md

 	$('.peppermint').Peppermint();

-You can use any other tag instead of `figure`.
-If you use `figure`, don't forget to grab [html5shiv](https://github.com/aFarkas/html5shiv), otherwise it won't work in old IEs.
+You are free to use any other tag instead of `figure`.
+When using `figure`, don't forget to include [html5shiv](https://github.com/aFarkas/html5shiv), otherwise it won't work in old IEs.

 Place anything you want within the slides.

 ##Settings

-Peppermint can take setting object as an optional second parameter (first when using jQuery).
+Peppermint can take settings object as an optional second parameter (first when using jQuery).
 Default settings:

-{% highlight js cssclass=codewrap %}
 	{
-  //transition speed when changing slide, ms
+	  //transition time when changing slides, ms
 	  speed: 300,

-  //transition speed when changing slide after touch, ms
+	  //transition time when changing slides after touch, ms
 	  touchSpeed: 300,

 	  //slideshow enabled
 	  slideshow: false,

-  //slides switching interval, ms
+	  //slideshow interval, ms
 	  slideshowInterval: 4000,

 	  //stop slideshow after user interaction with the slider
 	  stopSlideshowAfterInteraction: false,

 	  //starting slide
 	  startSlide: 0,

 	  //show dots
 	  dots: false,

 	  //Callback function, runs at slide change.
-  //Recieves slide number as a parameter.
+	  //Receives slide number as a parameter.
 	  onSlideChange: undefined,

 	  //Callback function, runs at setup end.
-  //Recieves total number of slides as a parameter.
+	  //Receives total number of slides as a parameter.
 	  onSetup: undefined
 	}
-{% endhighlight %}

 Example: